-In her home, Bahati helps by carrying water, gathering firewood and buying or selling in the market.
-She lives with her father and her mother.
+Bahati lives with her father and her mother.
+At home, duties include carrying water, gathering firewood and buying or selling in the market.
 Her father is sometimes employed as a farmer and her mother is sometimes employed as a farmer.
 There are 3 children in the family.

 Bahati lives in the forested community of Kibaya, home to approximately 4,500 residents.
 Typical houses are constructed of dirt floors, mud walls and corrugated iron roofs.
 The primary ethnic groups are Masaai, Gogo and Zigua.
 The most commonly spoken languages are Kigogo and Kiswahili.